CSI-Hugo-Cordova/CSI-Hugo-Cordova/Que Quiero ser cuando grande.md

 </div>
   <h2 style align="center"><b>Education</b></h2>
 <h3 style align="center">
-<b> When i grow up i want to buy a house worth between 600,000-850,000 in Paseos and want an apartment in palmas worth oround 150,000-250,000, A nice electric car which I am hoping byy the time i grow that it drives itselve, A nice boat with a room worth around 200,000-300,000 for me to fish and go to Culebr y Vieques and if i own a boat i got to pay port, A nice golf cart worth like 5,000 to 10,000, Lastly solar panels worth like 100,000 so i can go without electric or gasoline bills.
-I am going to work 8-10 hours a day to earn 300,000 per year between all earnings.
+<b> When i grow up i want to buy a house worth between 600,000-850,000 in Paseos and want an apartment in palmas worth oround 150,000-250,000, A nice electric car which I am hoping byy the time i grow that it drives itselve that cost 30,000-50,000, A nice boat with a room worth around 200,000-300,000 for me to fish and go to Culebr y Vieques and if i own a boat i got to pay port, A nice golf cart worth like 5,000 to 10,000, Lastly solar panels worth like 75,000 so i can go without electric or gasoline bills.
+I am going to work 8-10 hours a day to earn 360,000 per year between all earnings.
     </h3>
  <h2 align="center" >Table of Expenses</h2>

 <table align="center">
     <tr>
         <th>Earnings</th>
-        <td>300,000 a year</td>
+        <td>30,000 a month</td>
     </tr>
     <tr>
         <th>Furniture</th>
-        <td>70,000 for most life</td>
+        <td>150 monthly</td>
     </tr>
     <tr>
         <th>Water Bills</th>